-On this day in 1913, Hudson Stuck, an Alaskan missionary, leads the first successful ascent of Mt.
-McKinley, the highest point on the American continent at 20,320 feet.
+On this day in 1913, Hudson Stuck, an Alaskan missionary, leads the first successful ascent of Denali (formerly known as Mt.
+McKinley) the highest point on the American continent at 20,320 feet.

 Stuck referred to the mountain by its Athabascan Indian name, Denali, meaning “The High One.”
 In 1889, the mountain, over half of which is covered with permanent snowfields, was dubbed Densmores Peak, after a prospector named Frank Densmore.
 In 1896, it was renamed in honor of Senator William McKinley, who became president that year.